Multi-photon entanglement and interferometry: Interference and quantum entanglement

 where $E_{j}$ is the real amplitude of one of the fields, $\mathbf{k}_{j}$ the wave vector, $\omega$ the frequency of both waves, $j=1,2$ the index numbering the fields, and finally $c.c.$ denotes the complex conjugate of the previous expression.
 The intensity of the superposed fields at a certain point in space is given by

 where $\Delta_{12}$ is the difference of the respective parameters for the two fields, e.g., $\Delta_{12}\phi(t)=\phi_{1}(t)-\phi_{2}(t)$.
-For $\Delta _{12}\phi(t)$ constant in time, or of values varying but always much less than $\pi$, this formula (after averaging over time) describes a Young-type interference pattern.
-In the opposite case, of widely fluctuating $\Delta _{12}\phi(t)$ no interference can be observed, because the pattern washes out.
+For $\Delta _{12}\phi(t)$ constant in time, or of values varying much less than $\pi$, this formula (after averaging over time) describes a Young-type interference pattern.
+In the opposite case, of widely fluctuating $\Delta _{12}\phi(t)$ no interference can be observed, because the pattern is washed out.
 In the case of $E_{1}=E_{2}$ one has maximal possible interference.
-This can be expressed in terms of the interferometric contrast, or visibility, $V=({I_{max}-I_{min}})/({I_{max}+I_{min}}),$ which in the aforementioned case is $1$.
+This can be quantified in terms of the interferometric contrast, or visibility, $V=({I_{max}-I_{min}})/({I_{max}+I_{min}}),$ which in the aforementioned case equals $1$.